TYPE DESIGN INFORMATION PAGE last updated on Fri Oct 18 21:02:53 EDT 2019

 FONT RECOGNITION VIA FONT MOOSE

 Sergiy Tkachenko (b.
 1979, Khrystynivka, Cherkasy region, Ukraine) lives in Kremenchuk, Ukraine, and has been a prolific type designer since 2008.
 Sergiy graduated from Kremenchuk State Polytechnic University in computer systems and networks in 2007.
 Various other URLs: Microsoft link, Identifont, 4th February, Behance, Klingspor link, Revision Ru, Russian creators, CPLUV Fontspace, Twitter.
 Kernest link.
 Sergey Tkachenko's typefaces:

 Adobe offers a free web font service in partnership with Google.
 Initially, there are about 500 fonts to choose from.
 They appear to coincide largely with the Google Web Fonts.
-Adobe's contributions consist of Source Sans Pro (2012), Source Serif (2014, see also here), and Source Code Pro.
+Adobe's contributions consist of Source Sans Pro (2012), Source Serif (2014, see also here, and at CTAN), and Source Code Pro.
 They can also be downloaded from CTAN.

 They write: Adobe will be applying its considerable font expertise to improving and optimizing a number of the open source fonts that are available in both Google Web Fonts and Edge Web Fonts.
 The teams from Typekit, Adobe Type, and Google Web Fonts are working to identify which fonts will benefit the most from our attention, and how we can best approach improving their rendering and performance.
 Efforts will include hinting some fonts for better rendering at smaller sizes, plus a number of other optimizations.
 All of these contributions will themselves remain open source.